Simplicial Embeddings Improve Sample Efficiency in Actor-Critic Agents: Understanding the impact of SEM on Deep RL networks

 In actor–critic methods such as FastTD3, the critic is trained against bootstrapped targets $ y_t(s,a) = r(s,a) + \gamma \, Q_{\phi^-}(s', \pi_\theta(s')). $ Both the target distribution $\mathcal{D}_t$ (samples $(s,a,r,s')$ from the replay buffer) and the target value $y_t$ evolve as the policy $\pi_\theta$ is updated.
 This continual drift produces a persistent bias term in $ b_t = \nabla \mathcal{L}_{t+1}(\theta_t^\star) = \mathbb{E}_{(s,a) \sim \mathcal{D}_{t+1}} \!\Big[ \big(Q_\phi(s,a) - y_{t+1}(s,a)\big) \,\nabla_\theta Q_\phi(s,a) \Big]$, which is nonzero whenever $\pi_\theta$ or $\mathcal{D}_t$ changes.
 Thus, the critic is never optimizing a fixed objective but is instead forced to chase a moving target.

-Representation collapse under such non-stationarity poses a fundamental barrier to stable and efficient deep RL (see \autoref{sec:relatedwork} for additional contex).
+Representation collapse under such non-stationarity poses a fundamental barrier to stable and efficient deep RL (see \autoref{sec:relatedwork} for additional context).
 Standard actor--critic methods are particularly vulnerable.
 The critic’s representations are trained against drifting targets, and the actor in turn depends on those representations to update its policy.
 This tight coupling amplifies instability, leading to poor sample efficiency in continuous control tasks.
 To address this challenge, we evaluate \emph{Simplicial Embeddings (SEM)} as a representation-level regularizer.
 SEM aims to encourage the hidden features of both actor and critic networks to maintain a well-structured geometric organization, preventing collapse and preserving diversity.
-By stabilizing the embedding space, SEM provides a principled mechanism for variance reduction and improved sample efficiency.

 \paragraph{Setup.} Because this section involves a large number of ablations and is computationally expensive, we restrict experiments to five benchmarks from the Humanoid suite \citep{sferrazza2024humanoidbench}, evaluated on \citep{seo2025fasttd3}.
-We report aggregate performance across the five tasks and six seeds, with full details provided in the \autoref{appx:ablations_setup}.
+These tasks share the same robot-state dimension.
+We report aggregate performance across the five tasks and six seeds, with shaded areas reporting 95\% confidence intervals, and provide full details in \autoref{appx:ablations_setup}.

 \paragraph{Integrating SEM on Actor-Critic Algorithms.} We choose FastTD3 \citep{seo2025fasttd3}, as our primary testbed.
 FastTD3 is specifically designed to be a simple and compute-efficient baseline for continuous-control and humanoid benchmarks.
 Its streamlined architecture yields strong performance while significantly reducing wall-clock training time.
 At the same time, FastTD3 inherits the critic-driven weaknesses of TD3; its bootstrapped value targets are generated online by the actor, making the critic susceptible to non-stationarity.
 This coupling amplifies representation collapse, as instabilities in the critic propagate to both value estimates and policy updates.
-We conduct most of our ablations on FastTD3, while later sections demonstrate that the benefits of SEM also extend to other actor–critic algorithms such SAC \citep{haarnoja2018soft} and PPO \citep{schulman2017proximal}.
+We conduct most of our ablations on FastTD3, while later sections demonstrate that the benefits of SEM also extend to other actor–critic algorithms, such as SAC \citep{haarnoja2018soft} and PPO \citep{schulman2017proximal}.